 Artist Bio

-Taylor Painter-Wolfe is a fiber artist and arts educator from Tulsa, Oklahoma.
-She majored in fiber art at the Kansas City Art Institute where she first learned how to make and dye felted wool.
-After graduating with a Bachelor of Fine Art in 2003, Taylor traveled extensively in Australia and Southeast Asia which influenced her development as a fiber artist and inspired her to use elements of texture, shape, and pattern found in nature in her work.
+Taylor Painter-Wolfe is a fiber artist and art teacher from Tulsa, Oklahoma.
+She majored in fiber art at the Kansas City Art Institute where she first learned how to work with felted wool.
+She graduated with a Bachelor of Fine Arts in 2003 and later attended The University of Washington where she earned a Masters of Education in early childhood special education.